MaxBelleville/t6labs-service-app/README.md

 ## License

-This project is licensed under the MIT License - see the (link here) file for details
+This project is licensed under the MIT License - see the **[LICENSE](https://github.com/MaxBelleville/t6labs-service-app/blob/master/LICENSE)**

 ## Acknowledgments